fabifri/amavis-quarantine-report/README.md

 # amavis-quarantine-report

+## About

-This script generates automated email reports for items in /var/lib/amavis/virusmails/ and additionally allows users to retrieve items from their quarantine.
+This script generates automated email reports for items in /var/lib/amavis/virusmails/ and additionally allows users to retrieve items from their quarantine via email.
 Tested with amavisd-new-2.10.x and postfix 3.x but currently *not* production ready.

 ## Install

-1) Clone repo via git
+1) Clone the repo via git

 2) Create a new postfix alias maps file like the following